 At the discretion of the adviser and doctoral committee, the Education Specialist degree is offered as an alternative to the Ph.D. to students who are unable to complete the doctorate.
-In order to qualify for the Ed.S., a student must: (a) pass the qualifying exams, (b) complete 60 term hours, (c) write an acceptable major area paper, (d) make a conference presentation and (e) submit an acceptable professional portfolio.
+To qualify for the Ed.S., a student must 1) pass the qualifying exams, 2) complete 60 term hours, 3) write an acceptable major area paper, 4) make a conference presentation and 5) submit an acceptable professional portfolio.

-MASTER OF BILINGUAL EDUCATION MASTER OF BILINGUAL EDUCATION WITH GIFTED FOCUS
+MASTER OF BILINGUAL EDUCATION

 The Master of Bilingual Education program offers a broad interdisciplinary curriculum that prepares specialists in the field of bilingual education.
 Teachers can choose from either the Master of Bilingual Education or the Master of Bilingual Education with gifted concentration.
 Designed for practicing teachers, the 36-hour program offers evening classes during the academic year.
 The program includes coursework in literacy, second-language teaching, linguistics, cultural/multicultural education, behavioral psychology and community-based educational research.
-The specialization courses, in particular, help participants refine their pedagogical skills and develop both expertise in use of the methods proven effective with Limited English Proficient students and understanding of current research in the field of bilingual education.
-M.B.E. courses reflect Texas Education Agency standards for bilingual certification.
+The specialization courses, in particular, help participants refine their pedagogical skills and develop both expertise in use of the methods proven effective with limited English proficient students and understanding of current research in the field of bilingual education.